orbitdb/orbitdb/examples/vanilla-cli-latest-ifps/README.md

 # Vanilla Cli Latest IFPS

-This project uses the latest version of IFPS, which have a different way to initiate the IFPS instance, you can compare both versions([IFPS old version](https://github.com/orbitdb/orbit-db/blob/master/examples/vanilla-cli)) and see how to configure each one and compare their differences.
+This project uses the latest version of IFPS, which has a different way to initiate the IFPS instance.
+You can compare both versions([IFPS old version](https://github.com/orbitdb/orbit-db/blob/master/examples/vanilla-cli)) and see how to configure each one and compare their differences.

 ## Installation